victorklos/recovaio/README.md

 ## Updates

 You are kindly invited to report unknown software.
 Please do so by providing the filename of the .wim file plus a short description stating what kind of software that particular installer provides.
 Also state if you want to remain anonymous as contributor.
-You can do this either through mail or by issueing a pull request.
+You can do this through mail, by issueing a pull request or through an issue.